Guest post by Cherie Mclaughlin of www.couchbasedbiz.com

 Clean Your Appliances

 If you have appliances that came with the home, you want to make sure those are clean as well.
 Change the filter on your furnace and clean any ductwork that needs it.
-Also, be sure to sterilize the washing machine and thoroughly clean the refrigerator inside and out.
+Also, be sure to sterilize the washing machine (try OxiClean Washing Machine Cleaner on Amazon, $7.49) and thoroughly clean the refrigerator inside and out.

 Do the Kitchen